 Assistantships, externships and internships include the following opportunities.

 First Summers Research Initiative

 The First Summers Research Initiative is a competition for summer research awards for domestic doctoral students at Temple University who are traditionally underrepresented in their fields of study.
 These awards provide eligible students with funding for the pursuit of research activity in the first, second and/or third summers of their graduate studies.
 The award is valued at $6,000, if funding is available.
 Applicants can apply each summer until they achieve candidacy, although preference is given to first-time applicants.
 The application is due annually in March.
 Refer to the Graduate School calendar for the specific due date.

 The Doctoral Dissertation Completion Grant and Master of Fine Arts Project Completion Grant offer significant financial support to promising students who want to accelerate completion of their degree.
 Applicants apply for the award as their final term approaches.
 The award allows students to devote themselves full time to the completion of their dissertation or master’s project.

 These grants are awarded once during the fall, spring, and summer terms.
 An application must be submitted by the student and the department.
 When applying, applicants must acknowledge that, if selected as an award recipient, they become ineligible during both the period of award and beyond for any other funding from Temple University, including as a teaching assistant, research assistant, academic intern, graduate extern, student worker, adjunct faculty, or non-tenure track faculty.

-Nominations are due to the Graduate School in October each year for the upcoming spring term and in March for the following summer or fall term.
+Nominations are due to the Graduate School in October each year for the upcoming spring term and in March for the following summer or fall term, if funding is available.
 Refer to the Graduate School calendar for specific nomination due dates.